-Level II instructors are competent in beginner, intermediate, some advanced terrain, and on small freestyle features.
+Level II instructors are competent in beginner, intermediate and some advanced terrain.
 They adapt the Technical Fundamentals to demonstrate techniques and tactics to their students.
 Level II instructors are able to apply their understanding of PSIA-AASI resources, including Technical Fundamentals, cause and effect relationships, phases of a turn, and ATML to help students achieve a more effective performance.
-Level II instructors identify basic relationships between Technical Fundamentals and understand how phases of a turn/ATML can be isolated or combined.
+Level II instructors identify basic relationships between Technical Fundamentals and understand how phases of a turn can be isolated or combined.